Breast Augmentation Surgery in Gurgaon

 Most women can breastfeed normally after augmentation, particularly when the inframammary-fold incision is used and the pocket is sub-muscular.
 The periareolar incision crosses the milk ducts and carries a slightly higher risk of breastfeeding difficulty.
 Patients planning future pregnancies are advised on incision choice and pocket with that plan in mind, and some patients choose to delay augmentation until after they have completed their family.

-Modern silicone implants typically last 10 to 20 years before any clinical reason for revision arises.
+Breast implants are not lifetime devices.
+Device life for a modern silicone implant is commonly quoted as 10 to 20 years, but the reoperation figures are the more honest planning number: in the FDA post-approval core studies roughly 20 to 40 per cent of augmentation patients had a further operation within the first 8 to 10 years, and about one in five primary augmentation patients had the device removed within 10 years.
+The realistic expectation is therefore that further surgery may be needed at some point, not that there is a single scheduled replacement date.
 Replacement is triggered by capsular contracture (firmness or shape distortion), a confirmed rupture seen on imaging, size or shape regret, or a change in breast tissue from pregnancy or weight change that the original implant can no longer flatter.
 MRI or ultrasound surveillance from year five to six and every two to three years thereafter is the current FDA-aligned recommendation for silicone implants.

 The first three days are the most uncomfortable, with chest tightness, soreness, and pressure sensation managed with oral analgesics and a propped sleeping position.
 Desk work resumes from day five to seven, light cardio from week four, and chest exercises from week six.
 The implants sit a little high on the chest for the first two to three weeks (“drop and fluff” stage) and settle into the planned position by week four to six; final shape is visible by month three and full settling continues for several months thereafter.

-The most common incision at the clinic is along the inframammary fold (the crease under the breast), which leaves a fine-line scar hidden in the bra crease that fades to barely visible by month three.
+The most common incision at the clinic is along the inframammary fold (the crease under the breast), which leaves a fine-line scar hidden in the bra crease.
+That scar is still pink at three months — months two to three are usually the point at which a surgical scar looks its worst, thickest and reddest — and it continues to fade and flatten over 12 to 18 months as it matures.
 The periareolar incision sits along the lower edge of the areola and is also a fine line but crosses the areolar margin.
 There is no truly scarless breast implant procedure — every option leaves some scar — but in modern fifth-generation cohesive silicone augmentation the scar is the smallest part of the patient’s long-term concern.
 Patients with a history of keloid or hypertrophic scarring are flagged at consultation and incision choice is adjusted accordingly.

 Yes.
 Augmentation combined with a breast lift (mastopexy-augmentation) addresses both volume loss and ptosis in one operation; it is one of the more demanding combined breast operations and is planned with extra time on nipple position and scar pattern.
 Augmentation combined with abdominal contouring and liposuction as part of a mommy makeover is also routine, particularly for post-pregnancy patients.
 Each combination adds operating time, pre-operative work-up, and recovery duration, and is planned on the basis of the patient’s overall fitness rather than scheduled by default.

-Fat transfer breast augmentation works well for a modest volume increase — typically half a cup to one cup, depending on graft take, which averages 60 to 70%.
+Fat transfer breast augmentation works well for a modest volume increase — typically half a cup to one cup, depending on how much of the grafted fat survives.
+Retention is not predictable in advance: published series report roughly 40 to 80 per cent, with pooled averages in systematic reviews nearer half, so over-correction is planned in and a second grafting session is sometimes needed to reach the volume goal.
 It avoids an implant device entirely, which some patients prefer, and has the secondary benefit of contouring the donor area through the liposuction harvest.
 It does not match the volume increase achievable with implants, and patients who want a meaningful jump in size beyond one cup are better served by an implant or a hybrid plan.
 The decision between the two is covered in detail on the breast augmentation versus fat transfer in India blog.

 Patient Video Testimonials